Masahiko Tsugawa

 Masahiko Tsugawa (津川 雅彦, Tsugawa Masahiko), born Masahiko Katō (加藤 雅彦 Katō Masahiko; January 2, 1940 – August 4, 2018) was a Japanese actor and director.

 Career

 Tsugawa was born January 2, 1940, in Kyoto, Japan.
-After acting as a child, he made his major debut at the age of 16 in the Kō Nakahira film Crazed Fruit in 1956.
-Tsugawa's family was heavily involved in the film industry since before his birth.
-Tsugawa attended school until dropping out of Waseda University Graduate School to pursue acting alone.
+After acting as a child, he made his major debut at 16 in the Kō Nakahira film Crazed Fruit in 1956.
+Tsugawa's family was deeply rooted in the film industry since before his birth.
+Tsugawa attended school until dropping out of Waseda University Graduate School to pursue acting.

-He gradually grew in popularity by playing villain roles in such television jidaigeki drama series as the Hissatsu series and appeared in films like Otoko wa tsurai yo: Watashi no tora-san and Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
-He was eventually adopted as one of director Juzo Itami's favourite actors, and went on to appear in nearly every one of his movies since Tampopo.
+Tsugawa gained popularity playing villain roles in TV jidaigeki drama series as the Hissatsu series and appeared in films like Otoko wa tsurai yo: Watashi no Tora-san and Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
+He became a favorite actor of director Juzo Itami, appearing in nearly all his films since Tampopo.